SciRuby/sciruby.com/source/_posts/2015-08-17-ruby-wrappers-for-symengine.markdown

 x.is_a?
 SymEngine::Basic
 => true
 ```
-Now that we have an expression, we would like to see it's expanded form using `#expand`
+Now that we have an expression, we would like to see it's expanded form using `#expand`:
 ```ruby
 f = e.expand()
 f.to_s
 => "x**(1 + y)/z - x**y*y/z"
 ```
-Or check if two expressions are same
+Or check if two expressions are same:
 ```ruby
 f == - (x**y*y/z) + (x**y*x/z)
 => true
 ```
-But `e` and `f` are not equal since they are only mathematically equal, not structurally
+But `e` and `f` are not equal since they are only mathematically equal, not structurally:
 ```ruby
 e == f
 => false
 ```
 Let us suppose you want to know **what variables/symbols your expression has**.
-You can do that with the `#free_symbols` method.
-The method `#free_symbols` returns a `Set` of the symbols that are in an expression.
+You can do that with the `#free_symbols` method, which returns a set of the symbols that are in the expression.:
 ```ruby
 f.free_symbols
 => #<Set: {#<SymEngine::Basic:0x00000001f0ca70>, #<SymEngine::Basic:0x00000001f0ca48>, #<SymEngine::Basic:0x00000001f0ca20>}>
 ```
-Let us use `#map` method to see the elements of the `Set`.
+Let us use `#map` method to see the elements of the `Set`.:
 ```ruby
 f.free_symbols.map { |x| x.to_s }
 => ["x", "y", "z"]
 ```
-`#args` returns the terms of the expression,
+`#args` returns the terms of the expression,:
 ```ruby
 f.args.map { |x| x.to_s }
 ["-x**y*y/z", "x**(1 + y)/z"]
 ```
-or if it is a single term it breaks down the elements
+or if it is a single term it breaks down the elements:
 ```ruby
 f.args[0].args.map { |k| k.to_s }
 => ["-1", "x**y", "y", "z**(-1)"]
 ```
 ### SymEngine::Integer

 You can make objects of class `SymEngine::Integer`.
-It's like regular `Integer` in ruby kernel, except it can do all the operations a `Basic` object can like arithmetic operations, etc.
+It's like regular `Integer` in ruby kernel, except it can do all the operations a `Basic` object can &mdash; such as arithmetic operations, etc.:
 ```ruby
 a = SymEngine::Integer.new(12)
 b = SymEngine::Integer.new(64)